microsoft/genaiscript/docs/gpspecs.md

 ...
 ```

-and somewhere in the GPTool:
+and somewhere in the GenAiScript:

 ```js
 def(